Sailors' Society: Locations

 The Society has port chaplains and seafarers' welfare centres at various ports around the world.
-It also has one retirement home - in Greenock, Scotland.
+It also operated a retirement home, Sir Gabriel Wood's Mariners' Asylum - in Greenock, Scotland.
 Within the UK the Society has a presence at Aberdeen, Arbroath, Dundee, Felixstowe, Grangemouth, Leith (port of Edinburgh), Manchester Ship Canal, Milford Haven, Montrose, Portland, Dorset, Port Talbot and South Wales Ports, Portbury (near Bristol), Seaham (County Durham), Southampton and the Wirral (Mersey).

 In New Zealand, an independent Society, the International Sailors' Society New Zealand Incorporated, coordinates the activities of six independent seafarers' welfare organisations (all registered charities) in the ports of Auckland, Bluff, Dunedin (Otago), New Plymouth (Taranaki), Bay of Plenty (Mt Maunganui) and (since 2011) Wellington.
 Another in Lyttelton recently (2009) went into recess.
 Sailors' Society in New Zealand is linked to Sailors' Society (UK) but is self-governing and self-supporting.

 Independent bodies, similarly linked to the UK, also exist in South Africa and Canada.